How Do I Sell My House Without a Realtor in Phoenix, AZ?

 Over 90% of transactions happen through the MLS – that’s the Multiple Listing Service.
 It’s the central database that all the brokers in Phoenix use to access information for their clients on the houses, condos, land and investment properties for sale, along with data on the sold prices.

 Once upon a time, you had to pay a full commission to get your property on the MLS.
-Now in Phoenix, there are a few brokers who will charge you a fee to list your property on the MLS.
+Now in Phoenix, there are a few brokers who will charge you a fee to list your property on the MLS like Graana.
 Often, you spend a few hundred bucks, and you only pay a commission if the sale closes.

 Compared to the cost of a newspaper ad, the MLS is a cheap way to market your property to a very wide audience.